spyhimself/JEE-eBanking/README.md

 - `database_design.md`: Describes the database design and schema.
 - `user_guide.md`: A user guide for using the JEE-eBanking application.

+## Project Report

+For a detailed overview of the project, please refer to the [Project Report](https://docs.google.com/document/d/1fEcciIKeUQ1fUNL1orZhFtNt1AwjxhdWxo9YEWaDYRU/edit?usp=sharing).

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: